rbajaj1997/50-day-challenge/README.md

 ### Day 23 - Kinetic Loader

 - If the borders are very thick, they appear as triangles.

+### Day 24 - Content Placeholder

+- Learnt about 2 new css properties: `background-position` and `background-size`
+- Very interesting project.
+See how we can use it in React.